sigp/positions-vacant/security-engineer.md

 engineers who have come together with the purpose of building a secure and decentralised world.

-Ethereum has been a focus of ours since 2015, and we have provided security reviews, design consultancy, and niche development services to prominent companies in the space, both locally and internationally.
+Ethereum has been a focus of ours since 2015 and we have provided security reviews, design consultancy, and niche development services to prominent companies in the space, both locally and internationally.

 Our latest project, Lighthouse, is an Ethereum 2.0 client built using Rust.
 While the software is still in the pre-alpha development phase, the project is already well established.
 The open-source repository can be found at [github.com/sigp/lighthouse](https://github.com/sigp/lighthouse).
-We are honoured to have received a grant from the Ethereum Foundation for this initiative.
+We are honoured to have received grants from the [Ethereum Foundation](https://blog.ethereum.org/2018/10/15/ethereum-foundation-grants-update-wave-4/) and [Vitalik Buterin](https://twitter.com/VitalikButerin/status/1075214050362093568) for this initiative.

 Our information security practice provides the following services: